-We travel with the Usticaline company with a round-trip price of € 45 per person.
-The ferry takes about an hour and a half to Stromboli and stops on other islands.
+We traveled with the Usticaline company with a round-trip price of € 45 per person.
+The ferry takes about an hour and a half to Stromboli and make stops on other islands.

 Top things TO DO IN STROMBOLI IN ONE DAY

-The island of Stromboli has two villages, Stromboli and Ginostra.
-These villeage are only communicate by water.
+The island of Stromboli is composed by two main villages; Stromboli and Ginostra.
+These villages are only communicated by boat.
 Ginostra is much smaller and the route to climb the volcano is more difficult from there so we went to Stromboli.

-In this section we will tell you an itinerary that you can follow if you visit Stromboli in one day.
+In this section you can find a possible itinerary you can follow if you visit Stromboli in one day.

 Arriving at the Stromboli port you will see the imposing volcano that you are about to climb.

-If you walk the main avenue to the right, to explore the villeage, you can see extensive black sand beaches.
+If you walk the main avenue to the right, you can see extensive black sand volcanic beaches.

-In addition, I reccommend you to move away from the coast, losing yourself in whitewashed alleys.
-Scenes that you will know if you have seen the mythical Stromboli movie.
+In addition, I reccommend you to move away from the coast, losing yourself in the whitewashed alleys.
+Scenes that you can feel as previously lived if you have ever seen the classic Stromboli movie.

 Even in July the island is a calm place where there is no rush of any kind.
-Stromboli goes to another rhythm and the tourists who visit it do not manage to end their inherent peace.
+Stromboli has nothing to do with the hustle of other touristy areas in Sicily as Cefalu and Taormina.

-When you see the size of its streets you will understand why in Stromboli there are no cars.
-The only vehicles capable of navigating the narrow lanes are motorcycles and the iconic Piaggio Ape, like the one you see in the following image.
+When you see the size of the streets you completely understand why in Stromboli there are no cars.
+The only vehicles moving around the narrow lanes are motorcycles and the iconic Piaggio Ape, like the one you can see in the following image.

-We also recommend you to visit the Parrocchia di San Vincenzo Ferrari, since the views from the viewpoint of its square are very good.
+We also recommend you to visit the Parrocchia di San Vincenzo Ferrari, since the views from the viewpoint of the square are very good.

-From here you can see the Strombolicchio, an islet just 2km away from Stromboli and whose name means Small Stromboli in Sicilian.
-This small islet is really nothing other than what remains of the original volcano that collapsed in the sea.
+From there you can see the Strombolicchio, an islet just 2km away from Stromboli and which name means Small Stromboli in Sicilian.
+This small islet is really nothing other than what remains of the original volcano that collapsed into the sea.

 The best way to spend the morning in Stromboli is on one of its black sand volcanic beaches.
-A couple who lived in Stromboli confessed to us which was the best of the beaches: the Grotta di Eolo.
+A couple of locals suggested us about the best beach around Stromboli: the Grotta di Eolo.

-This beach is notable for having a cave formed by lava.
-However, the beach is quite hidden so I recommend that you check its location on the map.
+This beach is remarkable for having a cave formed by lava.
+However, the beach is quite hidden so I recommend that you check the location on the map.

-One thing that we found curious and found on the way to this beach was a poster with the action protocol in case of tsunami.
-In Stromboli, earthquakes are quite common and if they are large scale may generate very high waves and tsunamis.
+One thing that we found curious on the way to this beach was a poster with the action protocol in case of tsunami.
+In Stromboli, earthquakes are quite common and if they are large they might generate very high waves and tsunamis.

-In 2002 there was a Tsunami on the island that caused a lot of damage, so since then it is easy to find such posters.
+In 2002 there was a Tsunami on the island that caused a huge damage, so since then it is easy to find such posters.